-Washington University is endings its Ovations series of professional performances at the Edison Theater.
+Washington University is ending its Ovations series of professional performances at the Edison Theater.

 The Giordano Dance Company’s presentation next April will be the last dance for the 41-year-old series.